LowellInstruments/ddt/README.md

 What does ``crontab_ddh.sh`` do?
 It checks for internet connectivity, it calls ``dt_install_python_all_mat_ddh.sh`` to update the DDH software and runs the ``/home/pi/li/ddh/run_all.sh`` command.
 This last one is, finally, the only one which is part of the DDH folder.

 The ``/home/pi/li/ddh/run_all.sh`` runs 2 scripts that take care of both parts of a DDH.
 The GUI part is managed by the script ``/home/pi/li/ddh/run_ddh.sh``.
-The BLE part is managed by the script.``/home/pi/li/ddh/run_dds.sh``.
+The BLE part is managed by script ``/home/pi/li/ddh/run_dds.sh``.
 The latter also contains the AWS credentials.